128technology/docs/docs/config_lacp.md

 The following issues have been identified and workarounds provided here.

 - Dynamic Reconfiguration: This feature has not been fully implemented.
-Therefore, any time changes are made to a bond configuration, reboot the node/router/128t service (???).
+Therefore, any time changes are made to a bond configuration, it is recommended to reboot the device.
 - VRRP with LAG has not been fully tested, and may not be fully functional.
+- High Availability has not been fully tested, and may not be fully functional.
 - Shared physical addresses are not allowed.
-- High Availability has not been fully tested.
 - LAG is supported on the following platforms:
     -

 ## Configuring LAG and LACP